bareos/bareos/docs/manuals/en/new_main_reference/source/chapter05/quickstart.rst

 :index:`[TAG=Pools->Understanding] <pair: Pools; Understanding>` :index:`[TAG=Volumes->Understanding] <pair: Volumes; Understanding>` :index:`[TAG=Label->Understanding Labels] <pair: Label; Understanding Labels>`

-.. _PoolsVolsLabels
+.. _PoolsVolsLabels:

-If you have been using a program such as :program:`tar` to backup your system, Pools, Volumes, and labeling may be a bit confusing at first.
+If you have been using a program such as :command:`tar` to backup your system, Pools, Volumes, and labeling may be a bit confusing at first.
 A Volume is a single physical tape (or possibly a single file) on which Bareos will write your backup data.
 Pools group together Volumes so that a backup is not restricted to the length of a single Volume (tape).
 Consequently, rather than explicitly naming Volumes in your Job, you specify a Pool, and Bareos will select the next appendable Volume from the Pool and mounts it.

 Although the basic Pool options are specified in the Director’s :ref:`Pool <DirectorResourcePool>` resource, the real Pool is maintained in the Bareos Catalog.
 It contains information taken from the Pool resource (configuration file) as well as information on all the Volumes that have been added to the Pool.